-Bike-a-thons are great fundraisers.
-A bike-a-thon is a fundraising event that works just like a walk-a-thon, however instead of walking, participants are biking for your cause.
-Participants bike a predetermined course and commit to raising money for your organization.
-Bike-a-thons work well because almost everyone knows how to ride a bike and they are a great family event.
-Bikers may collect pledges per completed mile or kilometer or contributors may choose to donate a set amount.
+Bike-a-thons make great fundraisers for schools and non-profit organizations alike.
+A bike-a-thon is a peer-to-peer fundraising event that works just like a walk-a-thon, however instead of walking, participants are biking for your cause.
+Cyclists bike a predetermined course and commit to raising money for your organization.
+Bike-a-thons work well because almost everyone knows how to ride a bike and they are a great family event, while also offering a venue for avid cyclists to participate.
+Bikers may collect pledges per completed mile or kilometer or contributors may choose to donate a set amount to the benefiting organization or charity in support of a biker's efforts.

-If the bike-a-thon is a fundraiser to support your church or your child's school, encourage the whole family to participate.
+If you are planning a bike-a-thon in support of your church, community organization or your child's school, encourage the whole family to participate.
 Create fun contests within your own home to see who can raise the most donations or pedal the furthest, and enjoy the fact that you're all getting exercise while raising funds for a good cause.
-As always, you’re teaching your children with all you do.
+As always, you’re teaching your children with all you do and biking is something everyone can get behind.

 GET STARTED TODAY WITH AFFORDABLE,